Finding places to buy Bitcoin (BTC) in the UK with a credit card at decent rates used to be difficult.

 - Wirex Token (WRX)

-Wirex is fully supported in 37 countries, which includes the UK and Europe.
+Wirex is fully supported in 37 countries, which includes the UK, EU, and Singapore.

-Like Crypto.com, Wirex has a cryptocurrency debit card.
-However, you don’t need to order a Wirex Card in order to buy cryptocurrency using its platform.
-But if you don’t get one, you will have a more limited experience on this platform.
+Wirex has a cryptocurrency debit card.
+However, you don’t need to order a Wirex Card in order to buy Bitcoin (BTC) with a credit card using its platform.
+You will have a more limited experience on their platform if you don’t get one, but it can be avoided.

 Luno is probably one of the most beginner-friendly places where you could buy Bitcoin (BTC) in the UK.